Avon Navigation Trust

 The navigable reaches of the River Avon are from Alveston Weir above Stratford-upon Avon, for 47.2 miles, winding its way through the Warwickshire, Worcestershire, and Gloucestershire countryside, to Tewkesbury where it joins the River Severn.
 We hope you will enjoy the natural beauty of the river and find this website useful.

 Avon Navigation Trust is a Registered Charity.
-The objectives of the Trust are to administer, maintain, improve and extend the River Avon for navigation for the use of the public.
+The objectives of the Trust are to administer, maintain, and improve the River Avon for navigation for the use of the public.

 The Trust is governed by a board of Trustees on the Council of Management, who are all volunteers, appointed by the ordinary members of the Trust in General Meeting.
 The Council meets bi-monthly to decide on policy and direction, and to agree on the planned works programme.